maniotrix/offline-ai-assistant/karna-python-backend/inference/cortex_vision/karna_cortex_current_status.md

 *Once trained for an app, Karna can repeat that task across different devices, screen resolutions, and themes — without retraining.
 Its visual memory operates layout-agnostically, matching elements like a human would: by appearance, not code.*

+> 💡 *If the app changes, show it once — Karna adapts in minutes.*

 [🔍 Youtube Demo: Vision-only bot interacting with ChatGPT web](https://youtu.be/PpPhaN1ZoPE)